Lab materials

 1. step: getting user input

 The function fgets() is meant to be used for reading files.
 However everything is a file, including the data stream coming from the keyboard.
-To use it, we will read the data from a file called stdin .
-Secondly, the function requires us to specify the maximum length for the string – this is for safety so we wouldn’t be susceptible to buffer overflow attacks.
-Thirdly and the most problematic for us is that when we press the enter key when writing text, the newline \n created by the enter key is also stored into the array.
+To take advantage of this, the data will be read from a file stream named stdin , which you are familiar with as the standard input stream.
+Secondly, the function requires specifying the maximum length for the input – this is for safety, so it wouldn’t be susceptible to buffer overflow attacks.
+The third gotcha is that when we press the enter key on the keyboard, it signals a newline \n , which is also stored into the array.
+This needs to be cleaned up as well.

 In order for it to compile, the two lines handling the newline correction are commented out.
 Once you have replaced the question marks, comment them back in for it to work correctly.